Workflows¶

 To access a container with a bash shell as a root user, you can run:

-docker compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition exec <container-name> /bin/bash
+docker compose -f $DOWNLOAD_DIR/docker-compose.yml exec <container-name> /bin/bash

 Afterwards, you can execute standard bash commands within the running container.